MarwaAbderrahim/Training-segmentation-nnUnet/readme.md

 # Welcome to the nnU-Net!

-Click [here](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) if you were looking for the old one instead.

 # What is nnU-Net?
 Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...),